You can always tell if a trainee is serious about their training based on how they appear from the back.

 Barbell and dumbbell rows will allow you to build thickness in your back.
 This will allow you to sport a frame that looks 3-D versus one that looks as if it has been ironed flat.

-Barbell bent over rows have a been a staple in the bodybuilding games for decades.
+Barbell bent over rows have a been a staple in the bodybuilding game for decades.
 Many championship backs (Schwarzenegger, Haney, Yates, and Coleman) have been built and developed with the barbell bent over row and the T-Bar row.
-They have tried to replace it with rowing machines in the gym, but the machines always fall way short.

 You can also perform dumbbell rows with one-arm at a time which allows you to use much more weight than you would with standard two-arm rows.